Tribal Water Utility Resources for the COVID-19 Pandemic

 - Tribal Water Sector Technical Assistance and Partnership Resources

 - Funding and Financing

 - Pandemic Incident Action Checklist

 - Additional Resources

-- The Intertribal Council of Arizona (ITCA) EXITand United South and Eastern Tribes (USET) EXITprovide both technical assistance and operator certification to tribal utilities.
+- The Intertribal Council of Arizona (ITCA) and United South and Eastern Tribes (USET) provide both technical assistance and operator certification to Tribal utilities.

-- The Southwest Environmental Finance Center (SWEFC) Exit provide technical assistance and supports EPA certification of tribal operators.
+- The Southwest Environmental Finance Center (SWEFC) provide technical assistance and supports EPA certification of Tribal operators.

 Water and Wastewater Agency Response Networks (WARN)